rasmushytt/inbank/README.md

     npm install vite (if not installed)
     npm run dev

-You should now have a working loan calulator app
+You should now have a working loan calculator app

 ## Creator